Hydro Power

 What other renewable energy sources are there?

-So, if hydropower only makes up around a third of Australia’s renewable energy mix, what makes up the rest?
-Listed below are the main ways the country is sustainably sourcing its power:
+So, if hydropower only accounts for about a third of Australia’s renewable energy, where is the rest coming from?
+Listed below are the other key ways Australia is sustainably sourcing its power:

 Is hydropower the solution to Australia’s energy needs?

-With less than 8% of Australia’s total electricity generation to its name, it would appear that hydropower has a long way to go before it makes up a significant share of the country’s energy mix.
+With about 7% of Australia’s total electricity generation coming from hydropower, it would appear it has a long way to go before it makes up a significant share of the country’s energy mix.
 But with the green light given to the expansion of the Snowy Hydro Scheme, it seems that hydro is set to make a splash in the energy market in the coming years.

 Share this article